 Between the two of us, we have lost almost 80 lbs.
 It is truly AMAZING to us!!!
 We are sold on the concept.
 It has become our way of life to eat this way.

-How Hard Was It to Commit to a Plant-Based Diet?
+How Hard Was It to Commit to Intermittent Fasting and a Whole Food Plant Based Diet?

-It was not easy at first to commit to a plant-based diet.
+It was not easy at first to commit to intermittent fasting and then a plant-based diet.
 I had to rethink everything about the foods I was eating.
 The hardest part was the big change I had to make to my daily schedule to make time for food prep.